Woody Vegetation

 There are 15.5 million acres of forest in Missouri, which covers 34% of the state.
 Missouri’s forests support many species of bird, wildlife, and invertebrate species by providing habitat and food.
 Did you know that oak trees, our dominant tree species in Missouri, support the highest diversity of butterflies and moths?
 These butterfly and moths are a critical food source for our breeding bird species and are important pollinators.

-Forest benefits are not limited to just birds, wildlife, and invertebrates, they provide many benefits to people as well.
+Forest benefits are not limited to just birds, wildlife, and invertebrates; they provide many benefits to people as well.
 Forests contribute to local economies by providing wood products for buildings, railways, and much more!
 Forests also have many other essential functions.
-Forests store carbon, which helps regulate our climate, they create oxygen, they store and filter water, and their root systems prevent erosion and runoff to name a few.
+To name a few, forests store carbon, which helps regulate our climate, they create oxygen, they store and filter water, and their root systems prevent erosion and runoff.

 Objectives